Work-from-home tips for breastfeeding moms and parents

-Here is our best advice for work-from-home moms breastfeeding their babies
+Here is our best advice for work-from-home moms and parents breastfeeding their babies

-As the pandemic continues into the new year and we move further into the era of remote work, the line dividing work and home continues to blur for all at-home workers—but especially moms.
-For those of us balancing work and motherhood, whether temporarily or permanently, the challenges are real.
-That’s why we’ve compiled our best advice for navigating those sometimes-blurry boundaries for work-from-home moms to help you feel successful both at work and caring for your little one.
+As we move further into the era of remote work, the line dividing work and home continues to blur for all at-home workers — but especially moms and parents.
+For those of us balancing work and parenthood, whether temporarily or permanently, the challenges are real.
+That’s why we’ve compiled our best advice for navigating those sometimes-blurry boundaries for work-from-home moms and parents to help you feel successful both at work while breastfeeding and caring for your little one.

 Set up a designated work area